MAPPA MUNDI

 Russell, C. A. Copernicus: Arts: a Second-level Course:

-Renaissance and Reformation Units l5 and l6.
-Open University
+Renaissance and Reformation Units l5 and l6

 Press, l972.
 [After our period, but lucid, well illustrated